 - 1. The Winter Net Corrected Test Capability of each generating unit shall be based on the actual generator site conditions observed at the time of the winter test. - 2.
 Winter conditions shall reflect the 50% probability of occurrence (approximated by the mean) of generator site conditions at the time of the last fifteen years' winter PJM peaks.
-Site conditions shall be based on plant records or local weather bureau records coincident with the dates and times of the last fifteen years' winter PJM peaks, updated no less than every 5 years.
+Generator site conditions and weather data are discussed in section 2.1.1 of this manual.
+Generator site conditions shall be based on plant records or local weather bureau records coincident with the dates and times of the last 15 years' winter PJM peaks, updated no less than once every 5 years.
 When local weather records are not available, the values shall be estimated from the best data available.
-Generator site conditions include, but are not limited to, dry bulb temperature, relative humidity, wet bulb temperature, dew point temperature, cooling body (circulating water) water temperature and barometric pressure.
+Generator site conditions include, but are not limited to, dry bulb temperature, relative humidity, wet bulb temperature, dew point temperature, cooling body (intake) water temperature and barometric pressure.
 If tests are corrected using any of the above parameters observed during the test, rated site conditions must also include those same parameters.
-In other words, if wet bulb temperature and barometric pressure are used to render a correction, the rated conditions must also be based on wet bulb temperature and barometric pressure coincident with the last 15 years PJM winter peaks. - 3.
-The Winter Net Corrected Test Capability is the Winter Net Test Capability plus the correction (if any) for observed generator site conditions (those conditions present at the generator site at the time of the test). - Winter capability verification tests can be satisfied by correcting the most recent summer capability verification tests to winter conditions.
+In other words, if wet bulb temperature and barometric pressure are used to render a correction, the rated conditions must also be based on wet bulb temperature and barometric pressure coincident with the last 15 years' PJM winter peaks. - 3.
+The Winter Net Corrected Test Capability is the Winter Net Test Capability plus the correction (if any) for observed generator site conditions (those conditions present at the generator site at the time of the test). - 4.
+Winter capability verification tests can be satisfied by correcting the most recent summer capability verification tests to winter conditions.